 DON’T WASTE YOUR BREATH: BE HEARD WITHOUT SHOUTING.
 If the audience can’t hear or understand you, GET OFF THE STAGE!
 Mic technology is great but turns some actors and singers into wimps.
 And when tech-stuff goes ker-flooey will your lines and song be heard?
 This session teaches how to PROJECT and ENUNCIATE whether saying lines or singing lyrics.
 Take the WIMP out of acting (even when whispering) in this fun session!

-*SING BAD TO SELL YOUR SONG!
+SUCK AT SINGING?
+HOW TO SING BAD TO SELL YOUR SONG!
 Maybe you sound great—or maybe you sing like a rusty hinge.
 Either one can work but in the world of Musical Theater, often it’s the Rusty Hinge singer who brings down the house!
 Learn basics of song interpretation, how to leverage your individual vocal chops, and blow away the nay-sayers (especially yourself!).
 This fun session gives everyone permission to “sing bad” for the glory of the show.

 PAUSE FOR APPLAUSE: THE POWER OF SILENCE.
 Take a pause and steal the show, guaranteed!
 How pauses, double takes, having a moment on stage, and certain “looks’ will make you a star.